How To Fill Out The Ohio Articles of Organization

 To file the Ohio Articles of Organization, you will need to submit the completed Form 610 Articles of Organization for a Domestic Limited Liability Company to the Ohio Secretary of State.
 The form can be completed and sent by mail or filed online.

-Let’s go over how to fill out the LLC Articles of Organization in Ohio.
-To get started, visit the Ohio Secretary of State’s website to download the form.
+To get started, visit the Ohio Secretary of State’s website to download the form or create an account and file online.

 Step 1: Pick a Name for the LLC